The Conway-Sloane calculus for 2-adic lattices: Fine symbols

 Further equivalences between fine symbols are phrased in terms of ``compartments''.
 A \defn{compartment} means a set of type~$\I$ terms, the set of whose scales forms a sequence of consecutive powers of~$2$, and which is maximal with these properties.
-For example in $1^2_\II\, 2^-_G\, 2^-_R\, 4^+_G\, 16^-_R$ one compartment is $2^-_G\, 2^-_R\, 4^+_G$ and the other is $16^-_R$.
+For example in $1^2_\II\, 2^-_G\, 2^-_R\, 4^+_G\, 16^-_R$, the set of scales that have type~$\I$ are $\{2,4,16\}$.
+These fall into two strings of consecutive powers of~$2$, namely $\{2,4\}$ and $\{16\}$.
+So there are two compartments: $2^-_G\, 2^-_R\, 4^+_G$ and $16^-_R$.

 \begin{lemma}[Giver permutation and conversion] Consider a fine symbol and the symbol obtained by one of the following operations.
-Then the lattices they represent are isometric. \begin{enumerate} \item Permute the subscripts $G$ and $R$ within a compartment. \item Convert any four $G$'s in a compartment to $R$'s, or vice versa. \end{enumerate} \end{lemma}
+Then the lattices they represent are isometric and have the same oddity. \begin{enumerate} \item Permute the subscripts $G$ and $R$ within a single compartment. \item Convert any four $G$'s in a compartment to $R$'s, or vice versa. \end{enumerate} \end{lemma}